 Plan led the global effort to build a coalition of support behind the Day of the Girl, securing critical support from the Canadian government which took our call all the way to the United Nations.
 In December 2011, the UN General assembly voted to establish the Day of the Girl.
 This was before our campaign had even launched!

-Join in the celebrations across the world for Day of the Girl 2013
+Join us and take action for Day of the Girl 2014

 Why a day for girls?

 Firstly, we listened to girls themselves, who truly believed that an international day could be a launch pad for global action on girls’ rights: